Topological indices of general relativity and Yang-Mills theory in four-dimensional space-time: Mathematical preliminaries

 yielding $\gamma\Gamma=\Gamma\gamma$ and $\gamma^{2}=\Gamma^{2}=\bm{1}_2$, where $\bm{1}_2:=$diag$(\bm{1},\bm{1})$.
 The parity operator in the ($\TxT$)-matrix representation is given as

 and acts on vectors as

-Field $\bm{\Phi}_2$ is called a \textit{spinor} in the secondary superspace.
+Field $\bm{\Phi}_2$ is called a \emph{spinor} in the secondary superspace.

-In the $(\TxT)$-matrix space, we introduced the $\Z_2$-grading superalgebra by assigning an even (odd) parity to diagonal (anti-diagonal) matrices, respectively.
+In the $(\TxT)$-matrix space, we introduce the $\Z_2$-grading superalgebra by assigning an even (odd) parity to diagonal (anti-diagonal) matrices, respectively.
 Any $(\TxT)$-matrices can be represented as a sum of diagonal- and anti diagonal-matrices.
-Therefore, a space of $(\TxT)$-matrix is split into two subspaces as ${\bm{M}}_2={\bm{M}}_2^+\oplus{\bm{M}}_2^-$, where ${\bm{M}}_2^+$ and ${\bm{M}}_2^-$ are spaces of diagonal- and anti diagonal-matrices, respectively.
+Therefore, a space of $(\TxT)$-matrix is split into two subspaces as ${\bm{M}}_2={\bm{M}}_2^+\oplus{\bm{M}}_2^-$, where ${\bm{M}}_2^+$ and ${\bm{M}}_2^-$ are spaces of diagonal and anti-diagonal matrices, respectively.
 A matrix multiplication operator provides the superalgebra for $\bm{m}^\pm,\bm{n}^\pm\in{\bm{M}}_2^\pm$ such that:

-The $\Z_2$-grading superspace, namely the \textit{secondary superspace}, is induced in the ($\TxT$)-matrix representation as follows: Clifford algebra $\gamma$ flips a parity of matrices such as
+The $\Z_2$-grading superspace, namely the \emph{secondary superspace}, is induced in the ($\TxT$)-matrix representation as follows: Clifford algebra $\gamma$ flips a parity of matrices such as